ContentsTension Headache Relief Sinus Headache Relief Migraine Relief Headache Causes Types of Headaches

 First, let’s talk about the different classifications and types of headaches there are because often, isolating the type of headache you’re having will help you cure it more effectively.

-It was also found that an individual may suffer from more than one type of headache either concurrently or successively.
 Headaches and migraines can vary in the degree of pain they bring and where the pain is located (the temples, the center of the head, the sinus area).
 For example, headaches can vary from ones that cause severe pain (chronic or debilitating migraines) to ones that are more irritating than painful (mild headaches).

 Mild headaches are more irritating than painful.
 A mild headache won’t interfere with your daily functioning, and they tend to cause a mild or nagging pain on both side of the temples or in the middle area of the forehead.
 The most common cause of a mild headache is tension, stress, eye strain, or sinus congestion.
 The headache often feels like a tight squeezing pain around the head, especially in the temples.

 A moderate headache is one that will impact your daily functioning to some extent and is characterized by medium intensity migraines or headaches.

 Moderate headaches are typically caused by stress, harsh light or sound, allergies, tension at home or work, or eating really cold foods, like ice cream.
 These headaches are often aggravated or worsened by strong aromas (perfume, cleaning products, smoke, gasoline, car exhaust) and loud sounds.

 A severe headache, also called a primary headache, will definitely interfere with your ability to function at home, at work, or socially.
 Severe headaches are painful and are often classified as intense migraines or “cluster headaches,” which means they cause pain in several areas of the head (temples, between the eyes, etcetera) at the same time.

 A severe headache or migraine can last from a few hours to several days and they are very painful.
 Often, these types of headaches must be treated by a physician, who may prescribe a prescription medication to help alleviate the pain and occurrence of these headaches.